melitamiloka-art/GitHubCloneProject/README.md

+# GitHubCloneProject
-Objective: Practice creating branches, merging and resolving conflicts in Git.
+Objective: Practice branching, merging, and resolving conflicts in Git.